-To further compound this, a recent episode had a female Togepi's Attract working on Pikachu, meaning it's male, if Attract works the same way in the anime as it does in the games.
+To further compound this, the Diamond & Pearl episode "Where No Togepi Has Gone Before!" has a female Togepi's Attract working on Pikachu, meaning it's male, if Attract works the same way in the anime as it does in the games.

 Then there's Ash and Gary once it stops being Foe Yay.